 During construction, activities undertaken on site have the potential to have temporary adverse impacts on local residents and road users.
-However, TM will only be in place at night (when traffic flows will be at a minimum), and no congestion issues are noted during the proposed construction hours.
+However, TM will only be in place at night (when traffic flows will be at a minimum), and no congestion issues are noted during the proposed construction hours, furthermore local access will be maintained as far as is possible.